ilhamfirdaa/fe-exercise/README.md

 ## Netlify

-Or you can see the production mode that I've deployed on [netlify](https://fe-exercise-ilhamfirdaa.netlify.com)
+Or you can see on [netlify](https://fe-exercise-ilhamfirdaa.netlify.com)